marguskaidja/php-accessors/README.md

 _Mutator_ parameter can contain a special variable named `%property%` which is replaced by the property name it applies.
 This is useful only when specifying mutator globally in class attribute.

-_Mutator_ callback receives the settable value as first parameter and it's return value is then assigned to property.
+The callback must accept the settable value as first parameter and it's return value is then assigned to property.

 ### Unsetting property